osxmidi/LinVst/README.md

 Makefile-embed6432 and Makefile-6432 build a LinVst version that autodetects and automatically runs both 64 bit vst's and 32 bit vst's.

-Makefile-embed6432 is for the host embedded window option (experimental)
+Makefile-embed6432 and Makefile-embed are for the host embedded window option.